113 Tewning Rd.

 Status of Project

 The project is currently under construction.
 Work started in November 2013 with the retrofit of the offsite BMP in the Westmoreland Subdivision.
 The offsite work was completed in December 2013 despite frequent rains and poor drying conditions.
 Site work began with clearing of the fire station site in December 2013 with site improvements beginning in January 2014.
-Site work has been hampered by poor weather but, the contractor has made progress with the stormwater piping, utility relocation and preparation of the building pad.
-Footings were poured in March and the foundation walls will start rising out of the ground in April.
+Site work was hampered by poor weather but, the contractor has made progress with the stormwater piping, utility relocation and preparation of the building pad.
+Footings were poured in March and the foundation and concrete masonry unit (CMU) walls began in earnest in May.
+May also saw the all utility relocation completed.
+The CMU walls and roof trusses were completed in mid-August.
+Metal roofing is currently going on and the building should be dried in by the end of November.
+Mechanical, electrical and plumbing rough-in, exterior masonry are mostly complete.
+Interior stud walls should be complete by mid-December.

 AES Consulting Engineers - $58,181